Incredible Science Fiction

-Incredible Science Fiction was an American science fiction anthology comic published by EC Comics in 1955 and 1956, lasting a total of four issues.
+Incredible Science Fiction is an American science fiction anthology comic published by EC Comics in 1955 and 1956, lasting a total of four issues.

 Creative team

 Incredible Science Fiction ran for four issues, boasting a number of skilled artists including Jack Davis, Wally Wood, Bernard Krigstein, Joe Orlando and Roy Krenkel.
 Three of its covers were done by Davis, with the final issue's cover by Wood.
 This comic is notable for having Jack Davis' only science fiction work for EC.
 Roy Krenkel also provided his only solo story for EC with issue 31's "Time to Leave".

 The story "Food For Thought" from issue 32 (which featured art predominantly from Al Williamson but also Roy Krenkel as well) was awarded best artwork for an individual science fiction story at the 1972 EC Fan-Addict Convention.

 History

 Origin

 Incredible Science Fiction was a retitled version of the comic Weird Science-Fantasy, which changed its title in 1955.
 The comic changed its title with issue 30, but due to attempts to save money on postage, the numbering did not restart (and hence, issue 30 is actually the first issue of this title).